 What you need to know from Women’s Sports Medicine at TRIA

-Stress fractures are more common in women than in men, including among female athletes compared to male athletes.
+Some injuries are more common in women than men, including among female athletes compared to male athletes.
+Stress fractures are one such injury.
 Read this handout to learn more about what a stress fracture is, what commonly causes a stress fracture, treatment and more.

 What is a stress fracture?